ISPRS Awards Booklet 2020

 The International Society for Photogrammetry and Remote Sensing recognizes individual accomplishments through the sponsorship of awards and honours which are granted at each quadrennial ISPRS Congress.
-Nominations for deserving candidates for awards are welcome and may be made by individuals or organizations at any time, but before the deadlines given overleaf.
+Nominations of deserving candidates for awards are welcome and may be made by individuals or organizations at any time, but before the deadlines given.
 Each nomination must be in written form (e-mail is acceptable) and submitted to an ISPRS Council member.
+A web-based system is also provided to facilitate on-line submission.
 The following is a brief summary of all awards and honours granted by ISPRS.
 The year of initial presentation of each award or honour is denoted in parentheses.
-The terms of reference for most awards are provided on this page and are published in the Silver Book: ISPRS Organisation and Programmes.
-Note, that self nomination is only possible for the von Gruber Award, the Schwidefsky Medal, the Karl Kraus Medal, the Price for Best Papers by Young Authors, the CATCON Price and the Doležal Award.
+The terms of reference for each award is also provided.
+Note that self-nomination is only possible for the Otto von Gruber Award, the Schwidefsky Medal, the Karl Kraus Medal, the Best Young Author Award, the CATCON Award and the Doležal Award.

 the Society in recognition of sustained, excellent service to the ISPRS and its aims.